The drinking straw was patented this day

 It's also the Footsie 100's birthday

 On this day in 1984, the FTSE 100 share index, a compilation of the 100 top companies listed on the London Stock Exchange, started trading, with a value of 1000, and the aim of establishing the overall performance of stocks and shares in London.
-Today, it's worth seven times that amount, and barely a quarter of the companies originally listed still make the cut.
+Today, it's worth many times that amount.

 We don't tend to dally in stocks and shares.
 But we aren't averse to a Silk Stocking, a classic drink made to a formula borrowed from Ryan Chetiyawardana - enjoy!

 ... comment(s) for The drinking straw was patented this day

 You must log in to your account to make a comment.